ucsb-cs148-w24/project-pj13-medminder/team/TESTING.md

 ```

 This experiment focused on common use cases of Jest + React Testing Library.
 Our next target(s) are to verify the rest of our components are working as intended.
+We plan to continue using both unit tests and higher level tests (especially component tests).